How to Choose an MCP App Framework in 2026 (April 2026)

 MCP Apps are interactive UIs that run inside AI hosts like ChatGPT and Claude.
-They’re built on the Model Context Protocol, and as of February 2026, they run in ChatGPT, Claude, Goose, and VS Code Insiders.
-If you’re building one, the MCP App framework you pick will determine how fast you ship, how reliably you test, and whether your app actually works across hosts.
+They’re built on the Model Context Protocol, now governed by the Linux Foundation, and as of April 2026, they run in ChatGPT, Claude, VS Code, and Goose.
+The MCP ecosystem has grown to over 10,000 public MCP servers and 97 million combined monthly SDK downloads.
+If you’re building an MCP App, the framework you pick will determine how fast you ship, how reliably you test, and whether your app actually works across hosts.

-TL;DR: Look for a local simulator, cross-host portability, testing infrastructure, and deployment tooling. sunpeak is the open-source MCP App framework that covers all four.
+TL;DR: Evaluate a framework on five things: local inspector, cross-host portability, testing infrastructure, project conventions, and deployment tooling. sunpeak is the open-source MCP App framework that covers all five.

 Why You Need an MCP App Framework

 MCP Apps aren’t regular web apps.
-Your React components render inside a sandboxed iframe controlled by the AI host.
-They receive data from MCP tool invocations.
+Your UI components render inside a sandboxed iframe controlled by the AI host.
+They receive data from MCP tool invocations over JSON-RPC 2.0.
 They adapt to different display modes (inline, picture-in-picture, fullscreen) and themes (light, dark).
-They need to work on ChatGPT and Claude and whatever host ships MCP App support next month.
+They need to work on ChatGPT and Claude and VS Code and whatever host ships MCP App support next.

 Building all of that from scratch means solving the same problems every time:

-• No local preview.
-Without a simulator, the only way to see your app is to connect it to a live AI host.
+- No local preview.
+Without an inspector, the only way to see your app is to connect it to a live AI host.
 That means a paid ChatGPT Plus account, an ngrok tunnel, and a slow feedback loop.

 An MCP App framework solves these problems so you can focus on your product.